 CSTPR Noontime Seminar

-The socio-spatial dimensions of disaster risk in mobile home parks: Learning from the 2013 Colorado floods by Andrew Rumbach, Urban and Regional Planning, University of Colorado Denver
+The socio-spatial dimensions of disaster risk in mobile home parks: Learning from the 2013 Colorado floods by Andrew Rumbach and Esther Sullivan, University of Colorado Denver

 This talk will be available via live webcast.
 To view the live webcast please go to Adobe Connect and login as a guest.